 Go For a Legal Deferral

-Enroll in a Traffic Course
+Enroll in a Traffic School

-A common remedy for all traffic offenders is enrolling in a defensive driving course by a DMV-approved traffic safety school.
+A common remedy for all traffic offenders is enrolling in a defensive driving course at a DMV-approved traffic safety school.
 Attending traffic school courses and obtaining a certificate of completion can be used to reduce the penalties of a traffic violation or even dismiss a speeding ticket.

-Taking a defensive driving class from traffic school shows auto insurance companies you are working to become a better driver which your car insurance company will thank you for.
+Taking a defensive driving class from traffic school shows auto insurance companies you are working to become a better driver, which your car insurance company will thank you for.
 Some fees accompany the traffic school classes, and there may be limits to how much you can take, depending on your state.

-Be aware that completing a course on traffic safety at traffic school won’t make criminal traffic offenses like drunk driving or reckless driving disappear.
+Be aware that completing a course on traffic safety at a traffic school won’t make criminal traffic offenses like drunk driving or reckless driving disappear.

 Try to Plea Bargain